How Do You Get Dried Expanding Foam off with Some Ways that Won’t Hurt You

 · Petroleum Jelly

-Using the jelly on the affected area is okay, especially on the hands.
-After applying the jelly, don’t wash it off, and wear rubber gloves.
+Using petroleum jelly on the affected area is okay, especially on the hands.
+After applying the jelly, don’t wash it off immediately, and wear rubber gloves.
 Let it be for a while.
-The petroleum jelly should soak your skin, softening the hardened foam.

 Warning and Precautions

 This is why you should always wear protective and safety gear when working in construction, including on home improvement projects.
-Wear goggles, safety gloves, long sleeve clothes, and boots (including a safety helmet when necessary) whenever you work.
+Wear goggles, safety gloves, long-sleeved clothes, and boots (including a safety helmet when necessary) whenever you work.
 The foam itself isn’t toxic for the skin, but it can cause irritation or allergies for those with sensitive skin.

 Conclusion